Well, I have good news and I have bad news.

 But like those viral posts that lead you down an hour-long rabbit hole (when all you were trying to do was Google the correct spelling for ‘emancipated’), you still find yourself wishing it were all true.

-You Aren’t Aware What Being 40 Actually Means
+You Aren’t Aware What Starting Over at 40 Actually Means

 Let me tell you, in your middle years, a perfect storm approaches.
 Part of the story is the dreaded midlife crisis, but that’s more of a disruption to the storm than part of the storm itself.

 Time brings out these three powerful elements

 It’s the convergence of these three powerful elements creates something wonderful: